 Providing the population with clean drinking water is a serious indicator of KMG's efficiency.
 As part of the company's social responsibility program, construction of a new desalination plant in Mangystau region and reconstruction of the Astrakhan-Mangyshlak main water pipeline will be started.
-This issue is under the control of the Head of State.
+This issue is under the control of the Head of State gas transportation volume